 All data should be recorded on the field data sheet (see Appendix A).
 All information on the data sheet must be filled out.
 Please write clearly in ink and never erase what you think might be an error.
 Instead, cross out the errors neatly with a single line and write the correct entry next to or above it.
-Send IRWA the completed monitoring sheet after each monthly monitoring event.
+Send IRWA the completed monitoring sheet after each monthly monitoring event or enter in the Google Form for immediate upload.